The Best Indoor Grills for Your Kitchen

 Our Top Picks

-While the Philips Smoke-less Indoor Grill doesn’t have a wide assortment of cooking plate choices, the flat grill has infrared technology that uses individual reflectors to create an evenly heated surface across the entire grill.
-Through a single heat setting, instead of a manually-controlled option, this product boasts a consistent temperature of 446 degrees Fahrenheit.
+While the Philips Kitchen Appliances Smoke-less Indoor BBQ Grill Smoke-less Indoor Grill doesn’t have a wide assortment of cooking plate choices, the flat grill has infrared technology that uses individual reflectors to create an evenly heated surface across the entire grill.
+Through a single heat setting, instead of a manually controlled option, this product boasts a consistent temperature of 446 degrees Fahrenheit.
 A cooled drip tray at the bottom of the grill allows grease and fat to fall from the food above while producing almost no smoke.
 The dishwasher-safe tray and plate can be removed for easy cleaning after cooking.

-Set it and forget it with the electronic temperature control and timer.
-An air temperature of 500 degrees Fahrenheit circulates through the food placed on this grill, cooking it from all sides at the same time, while the grill grate applies a heated char to the outside to give food a classic grill taste.
-This multipurpose grill includes a 6-quart cooking pot, a 4-quart crisper basket, a grill grate, and a splatter shield.
-Designed for kitchen ninjas looking to get the most from their indoor grill, the Ninja Foodi 5-in-1 Electric Grill can fry, roast, bake, dehydrate, and grill, allowing you to focus more on the food and less on the appliance.
+Set it and forget it with the electronic temperature control and timer built into the Ninja Foodi 5-in-1.
+An air temperature of 500 degrees Fahrenheit circulates through the food placed on this grill, cooking it from all sides at the same time.
+The grill grate applies a heated char to the outside to give food a classic grill taste.
+Included in this multipurpose grill are a 6-quart cooking pot, a 4-quart crisper basket, a grill grate, and a splatter shield.
+The Ninja Foodi 5-in-1 can fry, roast, bake, dehydrate and grill.

-3. BEST FOR FAMILIES: GoWISE USA 2-in-1 Smokeless Indoor Grill
+4. BEST FOR FAMILIES: GoWISE USA 2-in-1 Smokeless Indoor Grill and Griddle

-5. BEST VALUE: Presto Cool Touch Indoor Grill
+5. BEST VALUE: Presto Cool Touch Electric Indoor Grill

-The main draw of the Presto Cool Touch Indoor Grill is the price, but the included spatula is also a nice touch.
-It has a simple design with a raised grid cooking surface intended to allow grease and fat to drip away into a slide-out drip tray.
+One of the main draws of the Presto Cool Touch Electric Indoor Grill is its price, but the included spatula is also a nice touch.
+The grill has a simple design with a raised grid cooking surface intended to allow grease and fat to drip away into a slide-out drip tray.
 The adjustable dial heats the grill to 400 degrees Fahrenheit, while the base and sides remain cool to the touch to help avoid accidental burns.
 When it’s time to clean up, remove the power cord from the grill, empty the drip tray, and put the whole thing in the dishwasher.
-This feature means the entire griddle, minus the power cord, is fully immersible in water and dishwasher safe, making it one of the easier grills to clean.
+The griddle, minus the power cord, is fully immersible in water and dishwasher safe.